mch/schedule-challenge/doc/learning/logging.md

 # use cases

 - I want to see all of the logs for the module I'm working on
+  - set the logger name to the module name (the module name typically could be java class name or javascript file name)
 - I want to see all the logs for a specific request for jobs within single node or across nodes
+  - use open telemetry and tag your logs with with traceId and spanId
+    - traceId generally represents a http request
+    - spanId generally represents unique identifer for a single unit of work within a trace such as
+      - database query
+      - call to another service
+      - long running compute process
 - I want to see all logs for a specific user
+  - tag specific user to all of the logs
+  - tag specific host to all of the logs
 - I want to see all logs for specific web server because the specific web server is behaving
 - I want to see specific version of the software in the logs (like git hash)
 - I want to see the configurations for the software and server